PoisotLab/ms_network_prediction/manuscript.md

 ## Why should we predict species interaction networks?

 Networks of species interactions underpin our understanding of key ecological processes [@Pascual2006EcoNet; @Heleno2014EcoNet].
-Although they were initially been used to describe the interactions *within* a community, interest in the last decade has shifted towards understanding their structure and variation over space [@Trojelsgaard2016EcoNet; @Baiser2019EcoRul], and established network ecology as an important emerging component of biogeography and macroecology.
-Developing a unified methodology for prediction of the structure of ecological networks and the interactions that compose them would help unify the fields of community, network, and ecosystem ecology, improve the quantification of functional relationships of species [@Dehling2018BriThe; @O’Connor2020UnvThe], re-evaluate metacommunities in light of network structure [@Guzman2018TowMul], and enable a new line of research into the biogeography of species interactions [@Massol2017IslBio;Braga2019SpaAna] that incorporates both Eltonian and Grinnial niche [@Gravel2019BriElt].
+Although they were initially been used to describe the interactions *within* a community, interest in the last decade has shifted towards understanding their structure and variation over space [@Trojelsgaard2016EcoNet; @Baiser2019EcoRul], and has established network ecology as an important emerging component of biogeography and macroecology.
+Developing a unified methodology for prediction of the structure of ecological networks and the interactions that compose them would help unify the fields of community, network, and ecosystem ecology, improve the quantification of functional relationships of species [@Dehling2018BriThe; @O’Connor2020UnvThe], re-evaluate metacommunities in light of network structure [@Guzman2018TowMul], and enable a new line of research into the biogeography of species interactions [@Massol2017IslBio;Braga2019SpaAna] that incorporates both the Eltonian and Grinnial niche [@Gravel2019BriElt].
 Further, the ability to reliably predict and forecast species interactions would improve our understanding of how species function within ecosystems and inform conservation efforts for protecting species, communities and ecosystems.

 ## Who would benefit from better prediction of species interaction networks?